Iowa Court Records

 Are Bankruptcy Records Public Information?

 Yes, bankruptcy records in the state of Iowa are public information.
-The Iowa Open Records Law broadly states and guarantees that the public has the right to examine, copy, and disseminate public records of government on all levels.
-Including agencies, arrest warrants, divorce records, property records, lawsuits, court records, criminal records, bankruptcy, and lien.
+The Iowa Open Records Law broadly states and guarantees that the public has the right to examine, copy, and disseminate public records of government on all levels, including agencies, arrest warrants, divorce records, property records, lawsuits, court records, criminal records, bankruptcy, and liens.
 Exemptions include personal information, medical records, military files, and confidential records.

 The courts consider bankruptcy cases public information.
 Therefore, the federal judiciary provides public access to federal appellate, district, and bankruptcy court documents.
 Under this, information regarding bankruptcy is readily available on an electronic public access service.
 Getting copies of these records attracts a payment of 10 cents.
 Iowa bankruptcy records can be viewed, printed, and disseminated.